 Next-generation networks including ICT Networks for Smart Grids

-The architecture of information and communication infrastructures is continuously changing to accommodate new requirements for a growing number of ICT-enabled services and applications, along with evolution to next-generation networks (NGN) and further evolutions, including NGN evolution and future networks.
+The architecture of information and communication infrastructures is continuously changing to accommodate new requirements for a growing number of ICT-enabled services and applications, along with evolution to NGNs and further evolutions.

 Activities will be focused on:

-providing assistance to Member States on deployment and migration of their existing networks to NGN and further evolutions;
+providing assistance to Member States in need on deployment and migration of their existing networks to NGN and further evolutions;

-assisting countries in planning the introduction and continuous adoption of new network elements and applications by making use of specialized planning tools;
+assisting countries in need in planning the introduction and continuous adoption of new network elements and applications by making use of specialized planning tools;

-assisting countries in the digitization of analogue networks and in applying affordable wired and wireless technologies, including interoperability of ICT infrastructure;
+assisting countries in need in the digitization of analogue networks and in applying affordable wired and wireless technologies, including interoperability of ICT infrastructure;

-assisting countries in maximizing the use of appropriate new technologies for the development of the appropriate telecommunication / ICT networks including Smart Grids infrastructure and services;
+assisting countries in need in maximizing the use of appropriate new technologies for the development of the appropriate telecommunication / ICT networks including Smart Grids infrastructure and services;

-providing assistance to Member States on deployment of Next-generation ICT networks (NGN) and further evolutions into Smart Grids.
+providing assistance to Member States in need on deployment of NGNs and further evolutions into Smart Grids.

 Broadband networks: Wired and wireless technologies, including IMT